rsksmart/devportal-1.0/content/rsk-devportal/rif/wallet/user-guide/funding-a-wallet.md

 * How to view your wallet address
 * Getting test tokens
 * Depositing to your wallet address via centralized and decentralized exchanges
-* Funding your wallet via Ramp network (Where you can exchange FIAT for USDRIF)

 > See the [different ways you can fund your wallet with RBTC](/guides/get-crypto-on-rsk/)